Tiagura/homelab/README.md

 The monitor part of the network consists of the **monitor-stack**, hosted in the monitor-host VM, and an **LXC container running Zabbix** for monitoring metrics.
 Other monitoring tools, such as **Grafana, Prometheus, Loki**, are also part of this stack.

 ### **Remote Access**
 The network includes a **Tailscale Exit Node** running in an LXC container for secure remote access.
-For the setup check [here](tailscale-exit-node)
+For the setup check [here](tailscale-exit-node).

 ### **Local DNS Server**
 **Pi-hole** on the Raspberry Pi 3B for local DNS resolution and ad blocking.